Cuates/centosinstall/database/mariadb/ReadMe.md

     * `alter table table_name import tablespace;`

 * Export
+  * Open a terminal of choice to execute the following dump command
   * The following command will dump the content of the database to a file named with current date-time stamp
   * NOTE: You will want to take a backup of the database with root user, so you will need the root mariadb password to continue the SQL dump command
     * Dump for a certain database;